2300 Main Street #109,

 The Shopping center had two parts seperated by Pickett Road.
 One part held the cinema, the other part held the first Roy Rogers restaurant (where Roy Rogers performed for the grand opening).
 A deadly tornado rocked the shopping center in the late 70’s.
 It collapsed the roof of a Safeway Foods and killed two.
 The Virginia ABC (Alcholic Beverage Commission) liquor store was raided after the twister threw a schoolbus through the front window.

 This theater can be seen in operation today if you live in California.
 The exact cinema (however expanded) is named the Temple City Cinema located in Temple City, California.
 Inside the Temple City Cinema you’d think you were back east, the only difference being that the theater in Temple City has two levels and multiple screens.
 I believe the architect was one in the same as the auditorium is an exact copy with the same orange walls and same seating plan.

 The Turnpike Cinema closed after “Superman”, and the theater was turned into a Green Stamps store followed by a fabric store.
 Today it is a furniture store and there’s no way to tell it ever was a theater other than by its slanted floor.

 For local Fairfax residents, it was the building of Fair City Mall and the Fair City 3 Cinemas operated by the same operates as the Turnpike Cinema who decided to close the Turnpike Cinema.
-The Turnpike Cinema could play 70mm.
+The Turnpike Cinema could play 70mm films.
 The Fair City Cinemas could barely hold 35 as the screens were extremely small.
 The Fair City Cinemas were converted to an art society playhouse which I have not had the pleasure of visiting.

 Just login to your account and subscribe to this theater